 Chainstay Length

 The average chainstay length of road bikes is between 405 and 410mm, which all of these bikes have except for the Giant Defy 2 Disc, which has a length of 420mm.
-This length is unique for a road bike, as you’ll more often see longer chainstays on mountain bikes that need to trek uphill frequently.
+This length is unique for a road bike, as you’ll more often see longer chainstays on a mountain bike built for uphill treks.
 This longer chainstay may not make the bike quite as agile as the others, but it’s also typical for a Giant bike’s geometry.

 Wheelbase

-Again, the Giant Defy 2 Disc is entirely different than the other bikes in our roundup in its wheelbase length, which is 1022mm.
-Both the Allez and the Fuji Roubaix have relatively short wheelbases that over around 97mm, making them the more agile bikes of the pack.
+Again, the Giant Defy 2 Disc is entirely different from the other bikes in our roundup in its wheelbase length, 1022mm.
+The Allez and Fuji Roubaix both have relatively short wheelbases around 97mm, making them the more agile bikes of the pack.

 Stack / Reach

 We can see here that the bikes are somewhat similar in their stack and reach measurements, except that the Giant Defy 2 has a significantly longer stack than the others (characteristic of Giant bikes).
-This puts the rider in a more bent-over, aerodynamic position than the other bikes.
+This puts you in a more bent-over, aerodynamic riding position than the other bikes.

-The shortest stack in the group belongs to the Ridley Fenix Alloy 105, putting the rider in the most upright position of the bikes.
+The shortest stack in the group belongs to the Ridley Fenix Alloy 105, making it the most upright riding position out of the bikes reviewed here.

 Weight

-Aluminum tends to be a little heavier than carbon.
+Aluminum bikes tend to be a little heavier than the average carbon bike.
 So, it makes sense that these bikes, all of which use aluminum frames, are on the heavier side for road bikes, although the weights here are nothing to be ashamed of either.
 The Fuji Roubaix 1.1 is the lightest of the bunch, boasting an aluminum frame that uses less material than others to keep it as lightweight as possible.
-The Emonda ALR 5 is also relatively light, weighing in at an impressive 18.67lbs.
+The Emonda ALR 5 is also relatively light, weighing an impressive 18.67lbs.

 Specialized Allez DSW Elite review